 Mary Turner works at Good Shepherd Food Bank.
 She formerly worked at MidCoast Hunger Prevention Program where she was privileged to work with the 14 food pantries and the supporting community partners in the Mid Coast Maine area.
 She was on the planning committee for the Feeding the 5000 Portland ME 2016 as well as the World Food Day 2017.
 A graduate of Bentley College, she is the treasurer for the Cumberland County Food Security Council and has been on several nonprofit boards.
 Mary lives in Brunswick with her family.

 Monique Coombs is the current Vice Chair of the Merrymeeting Food Council Steering Committee and the Seafood Program Director for the Maine Coast Fishermen's Association.
 She loves fishing, eating fish, and living in Maine.
 Monique is a Maybach Foundation Mentor, a Maine Insider for the Maine Office of Tourism, and on the board for the Casco Bay Tuna Club.
 Monique attended North Yarmouth Academy and St. Michael's College.
 She and her family live in Harpswell.

-Tasha Gerken studied art history and nutrition and finds ways to creatively combine both interests in her daily life.
+Tasha Gerken-Nelson studied art history and nutrition and finds ways to creatively combine both interests in her daily life.
 After following a dream to live in New York City, Tasha returned to Maine, a smaller pond in which to make a difference.
-Tasha works as a Nutrition Program Coordinator with Maine SNAP-Ed, is a member of the Maine Local Foods Access Network Steering Committee, and facilitates the MFC Food Security Work Group.
+Tasha works as a Nutrition Program Coordinator with Maine SNAP-Ed, is a member of the Maine Local Foods Access Network Steering Committee, and is a past leader of the MFC Food Security Work Group.
 These days you will find Tasha imagining new ways to make delicious dinners, getting exceptionally excited about her favorite things, and offering to care for everyone's kids.
-Tasha lives in Brunswick.
+Tasha lives in Portland.